pietropatelli/vimfiles/otherstuff/ita_pp3/README.md

 # Ita_PP Keyboard configuration, version 3.
 Pietro Patelli 2018-20

-An italian keyboard that makes it easy to type programming and math symbols, as well as special characters for Spanish and German
+A custom italian keyboard that makes it easy to type programming and math symbols, as well as special characters for Spanish and German

 ## Layout
 Normal: